vantagewithai/Vantage-Step-Audio-EditX/README.md

 ## Download Models
 [Download](https://huggingface.co/vantagewithai/Step-Fun-EditX-ComfyUI)

-Download all the files and copy to Step-Audio-EditX folder.
+After downloading the models, copy them into ComfyUI/models, you should have the following structure:
 ```
 ComfyUI/
 ├── models/